-Tracer and sediment constituents can be specified with a settling velocity w_s (Equation 9).
+Tracer and sediment constituents can be specified with a settling velocity w_s Equation 9.

 Within the water column, the settling velocity contributes an additional (vertically downward) inviscid flux component.
 At the seabed the settling velocity contributes a sink from the water column and source into the bed.
-In the case of sediment fractions the mass transferred to the bed is subsequently tracked within the TUFLOW FV sediment module.
+In the case of sediment fractions the mass transferred to the bed is subsequently tracked within the TUFLOW FV Sediment Transport Module.
 The passive tracer constituent mass exiting the water column is no longer tracked.